 2. Do all your Debts Qualify for Bankruptcy?

 As mentioned above, not all debts can be eliminated in bankruptcy.
 The following debts cannot be discharged under individual bankruptcy laws:

 - Child support debts

-- Obligations arising from Alimony
+- Obligations arising from Alimony or Spousal Support

 - Debts owed to government agencies